fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 3. Test Suite - This is the series of tests that assesses multiple components of our program

 ### What is the difference between assertion and expectation syntax?
 Assertion and expectation syntax are two different styles of writing tests for our program.
 Which one we use is a matter of personal preference (or preferred company style), as they can achieve the same outcomes.
+In expectation syntax, we organise tests into `describe` blocks, with individual tests written with the `it` method.
+Instead of assertions, we use *expectation matchers* (e.g. `must_equal` in our example below).
 ```ruby
 # Assertion syntax
 def test_equal_value